Find Affordable College Courses

 Holland, MI

-Hope College did quite well in this year’s ranking of the best places for neurobiology and neurosciences students to get a bachelor’s degree.
-It came in at #9 on the list.
-Located in the small city of Holland, Hope is a private not-for-profit college with a small student population.
+With a ranking of #9, Hope College did quite well on this year’s best value schools for neurobiology and neurosciences students working on their bachelor’s degree.
+Located in the city of Holland, Hope is a private not-for-profit school with a small student population.

-Hope did well in our overall quality rankings, too.
-It placed #4 on our Best Neurobiology & Neurosciences Bachelor’s Degree Schools in Michigan list.
+Hope also made our Best Neurobiology & Neurosciences Bachelor’s Degree Schools in Michigan list, coming in at #4.

 Full Neurobiology & Neurosciences at Hope College Report